Allaire, Edwin. 1963. "The Tractatus: nominalistic or realistic?" In Essays in ontology, edited by Allaire,

 McGuinness, Brian.
 1972.
-"Russell and Ludwig Wittgenstein' "Notes on Logic"."
+"Russell and Ludwig Wittgenstein' "Notes on logic"."
 Revue Internationale de

 ———.
 1981.
-"The So-Called Realism of Wittgenstein's Tractatus."
+"The so-called realism of Wittgenstein's Tractatus."
 In Perspectives on the philosophy of

 Reprinted in: B. F. McGuinness - Approaches to Wittgenstein.
 Collected papers - pp. 82-94.

 ———.
 2002.
 Approaches to Wittgenstein.
-Collected Papers.
+Collected papers.
 London: Routledge.

 McManus, Denis.
 2006.
-The Enchantment of Words.
-Wittgenstein's Tractatus Logico-Philosophicus.
+The enchantment of words.
+Wittgenstein's Tractatus logico-philosophicus.
 Oxford: Oxford University Press.

 Milkov, Nikolay.
 2001.
-"Tractarian Scaffoldings."
+"Tractarian scaffoldings."
 Prima Philosophia no. 14:399-414.

 "Wittgenstein's Tractarian ontology has its historical roots in Russell's programme for constructionalism.
 There is an essential

 logical atomism accepts a Platonic penetration of the autonomous world of logical forms into the autonomous world of facts.
 Russell's logical

 constructionalism, more precisely, uses the metaphor of a 'logical skeleton' on which the data of experience are fleshed out.
 In opposition, in the Tractatus

 Wittgenstein doesn't speak of a skeleton but introduces the concept of 'logical scaffolding' and also of the 'scaffolding of the world' instead.
 This

 terminology reflects a new type of ontology, as well as a new type of logic, radically different from that of Russell.
 Its most important concepts are that of

 Miller III, Hugh.
 1995.
 "Tractarian Semantics for Predicate Logic."
 History and Philosophy of Logic no. 16:197-215.

 "It is a little understood fact that the system of formal logic presented in Wittgenstein's' Tractano provides the basis for an

 alternative general semantics for a predicate calculus that is consistent and coherent. essentially independent of the metaphysics of logical atomism. and

 to defend the 'Fulcrums system against the charge of expressive incompleteness as levelled by Robert Fogelin, and to give a semantics for a formal language

 that is the Tractarian equivalent of a first-order predicate calculus.
 Of note in regard to the latter is the fact that a Trachuus-style truth-definition makes

 Morrison, James C. 1968.
-Meaning and Truth in Wittgenstein's Tractatus.
+Meaning and truth in Wittgenstein's Tractatus.
 The Hague: Mouton.

 Mounce, Howard O. 1981.
 Wittgenstein's Tractatus.
-An Introduction.
+An introduction.
 London: Basil Blackwell.

 ———.
 2001.
-"The Logical System of the Tractatus."
-In Wittgenstein: A Critical Reader, edited by Glock,
+"The logical system of the Tractatus."
+In Wittgenstein: a critical reader, edited by Glock,

 on contemporary thought.
 Proceedings of the Second International Wittgenstein Symposium, 29th August to 4th September 1977, Kirchberg/Wechsel (Austria),

 Müller, Anselm Winfried.
 1967.
 Ontologie in Wittgenstein's Tractatus.
 Bonn: Bouvier.

 Newen, Albert.
 1991.
-"Interpretation Und Rekonstruktion Der Ontologie in Wittgensteins Tractatus."
+"Interpretation und Rekonstruktion der Ontologie in Wittgensteins Tractatus."
 Grazer

 Noonan, H.W.
 1975.
 "Tractatus 2.0211 - 2.0212."
 Analysis no. 36:147-149.

 "The existence of objects as substances.
 Tractatus's relationship to the theory of the proposition in Frege."

 Nordmann, Alfred.
 2005.
 Wittgenstein's Tractatus.
-An Introduction.
+An introduction.
 Cambridge: Cambridge University Press.

 Oaklander, Nathan L., and Miracchi, Silvano.
 1980.
-"Russell, Negative Facts, and Ontology."
+"Russell, negative facts, and ontology."
 Philosophy of Science no.

 "Russell's introduction of negative facts to account for the truth of "negative" sentences or beliefs rests on his

 collaboration with Wittgenstein in such efforts as the characterization of formal necessity, the theory of logical atomism, and the use of the ideal language.

 sentence or belief means or is about rather than what makes it true or false.
 Second, that the ontological use of the ideal language is incompatible with the

 negative facts lacks adequate support, and perhaps more importantly, it is proper ontological method to free the ideal language from the exigencies of a

 Book written in Polish.

 Ostrow, Matthew B. 2002.
 Wittgenstein's Tractatus.
-A Dialectical Interpretation.
+A dialectical interpretation.
 Cambridge: Cambridge University Press.

 Page, James.
 1997.
-"Unconfigured Tractarian Objects."
+"Unconfigured Tractarian objects."
 Philosophical Investigations no. 20:39-50.

 "According to Wittgenstein's Tractatus, the world consists of atomic objects arranged in various configurations and the ways

 the world might be are determined by the ways these objects can be configured.
 I question whether these very objects can be unconfigured as well.
 Black and

 be configured, while Fogelin is committed to the view that they cannot.
 I think Black is right and my aim is to show why."